SainaAntonova/GameExplorer/README.md

 - /help: Get a list of available commands.
 - /info: Information about the project.
 - /filters: Choose filters and enter text queries to receive 10 personalized game recommendations.
-- /random: Get 1 a random game or DLC from Steam.
+- /random: Get 1 a random game or DLC from SteamAPI.
-- /upcoming: Get 3 new released games from Steam.
+- /upcoming: Get 3 new released games from SteamAPI.
 - /favorites: Get your favorite list of apps.

 ## Technologies